kernelkit/infix/doc/container.md

 is to put `veth0` as a port in a bridge with other physical ports.
-The point of the routed case is that port forwarding from the container in this case is limited to a single interface, not *all interfaces* as is the default in the CNI Bridge setup.
+The point of the routed case is that port forwarding from the container in this case is limited to a single interface, not *all interfaces* as is the default in the masquerading container bridge setup.

 ### Host Networking